tom-pham/indigo/_posts/2022-01-29-ebird-shiny.markdown

 title: ":penguin: Webscraping, eBird, and Shiny with rebird"
 layout: post
 date: 2022-01-29 16:41
-tag: jekyll
+tag:
+- R
+- dataviz
+- webscraping
+- shiny
+- webmapping
 image: https://docs.ropensci.org/rebird/logo.png
 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "This is a simple and minimalist template for Jekyll for those who likes to eat noodles."
+description: "This is a post about using eBird data and webscraping to create a Shiny application"
 category: project
 author: tom-pham
 externalLink: false